thomasbnt/NoToxicDiscussions/README.md

 name: No Toxic Discussions Here
 on:
   discussion:
-    # created type can be marked as an error BUT IT'S WORK.
+    # created type can be marked as an error BUT IT WORKS.
 See the docs :
     # https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#discussion
     types: [ created, opened, edited, answered ]
   discussion_comment: